wrybread/ESP32ArduinoRenogy/README.md

 This lets you get data from Renogy charge controllers via their RS232 port using an ESP32 or Arduino.

-The inspiration came when I needed to power a pump at a remote pond to keep a cow trough full once an hour if the solar panel was producing sufficient power.
-I was surprised that the Renogy controllers don't have that ability natively, they only let me power a load at night.
-This overcomes that overly narrow use case, and doesn't require anything relatively heavy like a Raspberry Pi.
+The inspiration came when I needed to power a pump at a remote pond whenever there was sufficient power from the solar panel, and I was surprised to learn that the Renogy controllers don't have that ability natively.
+Their power pins seem to only want to control lights at night.
+Silly.
+This lets me easily overcome that narrow use case, and generally makes Renogy charge controllers super powerful.
+And without using something relatively heavy like a Raspberry Pi.

 Here's a pic of my installation: